What Are Non-Earner Benefits?

 - “The insured person suffers a complete inability to carry on a normal life as a result of and within 104 weeks after the accident and does not qualify for an income replacement benefit.”

 - The victim cannot carry on a normal life because of the accident and either was enrolled as a full-time student or graduated within the last year but had yet to secure employment related to their higher education.

-In other words, non-earner accident benefits are essentially for victims who don’t qualify for Income Replacement Benefits or Caregiver Benefits (which are an optional benefit) or qualifying students older than the age of 16.
+In other words, non-earner accident benefits are essentially for victims who don’t qualify for Income Replacement Benefits.

 How much do non-earners receive?